 About the Australian Society for Operations Research

-The Australian Society For Operations Research (ASOR) was founded on 1st January, 1972 and has about 400 members nationwide.
-ASOR, like other national societies is affiliated to the International Federation of Operational Research Societies (IFORS).
+The Australian Society For Operations Research (ASOR) was founded on 1st January, 1972 and has about 200 members nationwide.
+ASOR, like other national OR societies, is affiliated to the International Federation of Operational Research Societies (IFORS).

 The Society's objectives are to: